 If the legacy application is not meeting the business needs of today’s competitive landscape – if it is an impediment or simply not a contributor to success – it should be modernized.
 Equally, if the application is driving up the total cost of ownership or introducing undue risk, it’s time to update.
 Overall, the more drivers present, the greater the benefit of modernizing legacy applications.

-2. Define the Problems
+Step 2: Define the Problems

 If the legacy system doesn’t match present-day organizational or IT needs, it’s time to refine the problems further.
 What precisely is causing friction for users (customers or employees)?
 Target the specific user stories.